urbantreelion/ece350-lab-manual/_lab1/part1.md

     - The two blocks using the *QT GUI Range* variables are the *Signal Source* and the *Multiply Const*.
 Use the following two figures as references.
     - Set the *Add Const* constant to 1.
     - You can name and organize the GUI sinks/scopes as you please.
-Don't forget to set *Config->Control Panel* to True in the GUI sinks to allow interactivity.
+Don't forget to set *Config->Control Panel* to "Yes" in the GUI sinks to allow interactivity.

     ![part1_signal_source_properties.png](./figures/part1_signal_source_properties.png)<br>
     __*Signal source properties*__